hassaancode/hassaancode/README.md

 ## About me
-Designer, Developer & 3D Artist trying to make a difference.
+Designer | Developer | 3D Artist trying to make a difference.
 ## Socials

 ## Technologies